|

 Step 6: Season Generously

-Make up a batch of Jeff’s rub and put some of it into a cheese shaker or other spice dispenser with large holes.
-Sprinkle the rub onto the tops of the stuffed and wrapped sausage pieces.
+Sprinkle Jeff's original rub onto the tops of the stuffed and wrapped sausage pieces.
 Be generous with the rub as it is low on salt and high on flavor.

 2015-IMG_7360

-If you haven’t already, place the wrapped and stuffed sausage poppers onto a Bradley rack or a cookie sheet to aid in transporting them out to the smoker.
+Place the wrapped and stuffed sausage poppers onto a pan with a rack or a cookie sheet to aid in transporting them out to the smoker.

 Step 7: Smoke Time